-After graduating from UT Dallas, my first job was as the Geographic Information Services (GIS) Manager for the city of Richardson, Texas, whre I led the implementation of the city's GIS program that is in use today.
-I was responsible for establishing standard operating procedures for the new division, developing long range plans, and hiring staff, interns and contractors.
-With the help of a small but strong technical team, we established approximately 120 city map layers for 27 square miles of city space (~30,000 parcels) and created numerous user-specific GIS programs that were designed to improve work functions in areas such as public works, emergency response operations, building inspections, tax assessment, and health code inspections.
-I was fortunate to have the support of inspiring leaders that encouraged my ideas and initiatives and allowed me the creative freedom necessary to implement something brand-new for the city.
+After graduating from UT Dallas in 1998, my first job was as the Geographic Information Services (GIS) Manager for the City of Richardson, Texas, where I led the implementation of the city's GIS program that is in use today.
+I was responsible for establishing standard operating procedures for the new division, developing long-range plans, and hiring staff, interns and contractors.
+With the help of a small but strong technical team, we established approximately 120 city map layers for 27 square miles of city space and created numerous user-specific GIS programs that were designed to improve work functions in areas such as public works, emergency response operations, building inspections, tax assessment and health code inspections.
+I was fortunate to have the support of inspiring leaders who encouraged my ideas and initiatives and allowed me the creative freedom necessary to implement something brand new for the city.

-In 2004, I took a position with the Smithsonian Institution, Office of Engineering, Design and Construction (OEDC) as part of the original team that established the current GIS program for facilities.
-Similar to my efforts in Richardson, this was a ground-up initiative, but with very different goals and challenges.
-Our early efforts included reconciling and standardizing the Smithsonian's floor plans and publishing the information online for other Smithsonian staff to view and use.
-Our efforts in this area continue and have broadened to include the latest facilities technology such as geodatabase development for facilities, Building Information Modeling, and digital document management.
+In 2004, I accepted a position with the Smithsonian Institution and became part of the original team that founded the GIS program for facilities.
+Similar to my efforts in Richardson, this was a new geospatial initiative, but with very different goals and challenges.
+Our early efforts included reconciling and standardizing the Smithsonian's floor plans, integrating the new GIS data with existing facilities information and publishing the new information online for staff to view and use.
+My work in this area continues and has broadened to include Building Information Modeling and Facilities Digital Archives.

 The Value of My Degree